Matt Dike: Life and career

-The A&R director/Promo Orlando Aguillen discovered the Dust Bros at a local college radio station,Claremont cA. And once Orlando Aguillen introduced the Dust Bros. \Matt Dike ,the Beastie Boys began recording their album Paul's Boutique (1989) at Dike's home studio.
+The A&R director/Promo Orlando Aguillen discovered the Dust Bros at a local college radio station, Claremont cA. And once Orlando Aguillen introduced the Dust Bros. and Matt Dike, the Beastie Boys began recording their album Paul's Boutique (1989) at Dike's home studio.
 Dike worked on the album as a member of the Dust Brothers production crew.
 In 1989, Delicious Vinyl released the rap singles "Wild Thing" and "Funky Cold Medina" by Tone-Loc, and "Bust A Move" by Young MC, which would all reach the top ten on Billboard Hot 100 chart.
 The song "Bust a Move," produced and co-written by Dike and Ross, won the Grammy Award for Best Rap Performance in 1990.
 Following the success of the label, Dike became increasingly reclusive.

 In 1995, Ross filed a petition in L.A.
 Superior Court seeking to become the provisional director for the label.
 In his petition, Ross alleged that in 1992, Dike "began to abdicate responsibility and management" of the label.
 Ross claimed that despite demanding for Dike to resume his responsibilities, he failed to attend board meetings and missed other critical meetings pertaining to the label's business.